jasonmcaffee/modulus/README.md

 #### Buildtime Project Example

 An example project that is built by modulus can be found [here](test/buildtime-project).
+The spec is also in this folder if you want to modify it.

-The grunt task used to build the project via modulus can be found [here](grunt-tasks/test/buildtime-project).
+The grunt task used to build the project via modulus can be found [here](grunt-tasks/test/buildtime-project/build.js).

 The buildtime project is built to [this directory](dist/test/buildtime-project)

+The test page for the buildtime project can be found [here](test-buildtime-project.html).

 You can run the build using:
 ```